nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Counts number of employees.

-Format: `count`(for counting the filtered list), `count tag/TAG`(for counting persons with given TAG)
+Format: `count`(for counting the filtered list), `count tag/TAG`(for counting employees with given TAG)

 * If counting the entire list, use `count`.
-* If counting persons with specified TAG, add TAG to end of the command.
+* If counting employees with specified TAG, add TAG to end of the command.

 <box type="tip" seamless>